-This trickles down into everything even allowing sickness and other scourge’s to move into the host and take over if rest is not abated...not good!
+This trickles down into everything, allowing sickness and other scourge’s to move into the host and take over if rest is not abated...not good!

-This is why natural bodybuilders should adopt a more stream-lined principle, by resting and cycling different training intensity’s to help the body adjust and adapt to these new stresses over time.
+This is why natural bodybuilders should adopt a more stream-lined principle, by resting and cycling different training intensity’s, helping the body adjust and adapt to these new stresses over time.
 This always provides new stimulus and enthusiasm as your training progresses and evolves.

 12. What makes muscle 'Grow Big' for natural lifters?